 But where does this leave musicians, particularly independent musicians?
 It leaves them with a dilemma, that’s what.
-On the one hand, putting your music on Spotify makes your music instantly available to listeners all over the US and most of Europe; but it means that you won’t get much in the way of dosh any time somebody actually listens to your record – as far as I can tell from various internet perusals, artists get around 0.02p per play, meaning you’ll need something like 50 plays of a track to make a penny.
+On the one hand, putting your music on Spotify makes your music instantly available to listeners all over the world; but it means that you won’t get much in the way of dosh any time somebody actually listens to your record – as far as I can tell from various internet perusals, artists get around 0.02p per play, meaning you’ll need something like 50 plays of a track to make a penny.
 On the other hand, deciding to avoid Spotify altogether and exclusively sell CDs and downloads means that you may generate revenue, but massively limit the number of potential listeners.

 So which path should you choose?
 Well, my answer is probably ‘both’ – it’s a good idea to have some music on Spotify, but think very carefully before putting your brand new album on it the day it comes out.
 Here’s why: say you have 500 fans.
 If they can be persuaded to buy your new album from you for a tenner during the week of release, you’ll generate £5k.
 However, if these 500 fans can all access the record on Spotify, and consequently choose to stream it rather than buy it, here’s how the revenue will break down, if we assume (very generously) that 500 people stream your 10-track album 3 times a day, every day, during the week of release: